 Yes, you can.
 Longboard wheels are large and soft, and they offer the smoothest ride you’ve ever seen.
 And because they’re large, they pick up speed pretty quickly.
 Plus, they look cool on a regular skateboard.

-Attaching cruise wheels on a regular skateboard converts it into an awesome cruising beast for skating streets in your city.
+Attaching cruise wheels to a regular skateboard converts it into an awesome cruising beast for skating streets in your city.

 But using longboard wheels on a standard skateboard without riser pads isn’t a good idea.
 Using risers eliminates the possibility of wheel bite happening, keeping you safe throughout rides.
 A riser prevents wheel bite by increasing the distance between the wheels and the deck.
 But doing that also raises the center of gravity of your board.
 And that means less stability.